refnx/refnx/INSTALL_CONTRIBUTE.md

   ```
   git fetch upstream
   ```
-  2) Now update the local branch you're on by rebasing against the *refnx* master branch:
+  2) Now update the local branch you're on by rebasing against the *refnx* main branch:
   ```
-  git rebase upstream/master
+  git rebase upstream/main
   ```
   3) Push your updated local branch to the remote fork on github.
 You have to specify the remote branch you're pushing to.
-Here we push to the *master* branch:
+Here we push to the *main* branch:
   ```
-  git push origin master
+  git push origin main
   ```

 ### Adding a feature
-The git repository is automatically on the master branch to start with.
+The git repository is automatically on the main branch to start with.
 However, when developing features that you'd like to contribute to the *refnx* project you'll need to do it on a feature branch.